infumap/infumap/docs/deployment/raspberry-pi.md

 default-port scanning noise.
 Choose any unused high UDP port in `1024-65535`, then use that same port consistently in:
 VPS UFW rules, VPS `ListenPort`, and every client `Endpoint`.

-Keep `sudo ufw default deny routed` as the secure default baseline.
-If you later choose the public internet-facing profile, add explicit routed allow rules only for forwarded `80/443` traffic to `10.0.0.2` in that profile guide.
+`sudo ufw default deny routed` is set here as a secure default baseline. `wg0` -> `wg0` routed allow rules for VPN peer access are added in a later section.
+If you later choose the public internet-facing profile, explicit routed allow rules for forwarded `80/443` traffic to `10.0.0.2` will be added there.

 (optional) Add disk-usage limits on logs/core dumps to conserve disk space:

-Note: This is mainly for operators using spare VPS capacity for additional non-core tasks.
+Note: This is mainly useful if you are using spare VPS capacity for additional non-core tasks.
 If you do this, be sure to review the security impact of every extra service you install and run.

 Edit `/etc/systemd/journald.conf`: